HumanSignal/label-studio/docs/source/guide/stats.md

 The task agreement conditions use a threshold of 40% to group annotations based on the matching score, so the first and second annotations are matched with each other, and the third annotation is considered mismatched.
 In this case, task agreement exists for 2 of the 3 annotations, so the overall task agreement score is 67%.

+## Matching score

+Depending on the type of labeling that you perform, you can select a different type of matching function to use to calculate the matching score used in task agreement statistics.
+See [Define the matching function for annotation statistics](setup_project.html#Define-the-matching-function-for-annotation-statistics).

+The matching score assesses the similarity of annotations for a specific task.
+For example, for two given annotations `x` and `y`, a matching function that performs a naive comparison of the results works like the following:
+- If both `x` and `y` are empty annotations, the matching score is `1`.
+- If `x` and `y` share no similar points, the matching score is `0`.
+- If different labeling types are used in `x` and `y`, the partial matching scores for each data labeling type are averaged.
+- For categorical or classification labeling tasks, such as those using the Choices tag, Cohen's Kappa index is computed if specified in the project settings.

+The following examples describe how the matching scores for various labeling configuration tags can be computed.

+### Choices
+For data labeling tasks where annotators select a choice, such as image or text classification, multiple matching functions are available to select.

+If you select the `Exact matching choices` matching function, the matching score for two given task annotations `x` and `y` is computed like follows:
+- If `x` and `y` are the same choice, the matching score is `1`.
+- If `x` and `y` are different choices, the matching score is `0`.

+### TextArea
+For data labeling tasks where annotators transcribe text in a text area, the resulting annotations contain a list of text.

+You can select matching functions based on the intersection over one-dimensional text spans such as splitting the text area by words or characters, or using an [edit distance algorithm](https://en.wikipedia.org/wiki/Edit_distance).
+Decide what method to use to calculate the matching score based on your use case and how important precision is for your data labels.

+The matching score for two given task annotations `x` and `y` is computed like follows:
+- The list of text items in each annotation is indexed, such that `x = [x1, x2, ..., xn]` and similarly, `y = [y1, y2, ..., yn]`.
+- For each aligned pair of text items across the two annotations `(x1, y1)` the similarity of the text is calculated.
+- For each unaligned pair, for example, when one list of text is longer than the other, the similarity is zero.
+- The similarity scores are averaged across all pairs, and the result is the matching score for the task.

+### Labels

+For data labeling tasks where annotators assign specific labels to regions or text spans, the matching score is calculated by comparing the intersection of annotations over the result spans, normalized by the length of each span.

+For two given task annotations `x` and `y`, the matching score formula is `m(x, y) = spans(x) ∩ spans(y)`.

+### Rating

+For data labeling tasks where annotators select a rating, the matching score for two given task annotations `x` and `y` is computed like follows, using an exact matching function:

+- If `x` and `y` are the same rating, the matching score is `1`.
+- If `x` and `y` are different ratings, the matching score is `0`.

+### Ranker

+For data labeling tasks where annotators perform ranking, the matching score is based on the mean average precision (mAP) of the annotation results.

+### RectangleLabels

+For data labeling tasks where annotators create bounding boxes of rectangles and label those rectangles, the matching score calculation depends on what you select as the **Metric name** on the **Annotation Settings** page.
+Select one of the following options:
+- Intersection over Union (IoU), averaged over all bounding box pairs with the best match.
+This is the default matching function.
+- Precision computed for some threshold imposed on IoU.
+- Recall computed for some threshold imposed on IoU.
+- F1 score, or F-score, computed for some threshold imposed on IoU.

+### PolygonLabels

+For data labeling tasks where annotators create polygons and label those polygonal regions, the matching score calculation depends on what you select as the **Metric name** on the **Annotation Settings** page.
+Select one of the following options:
+- Intersection over Union (IoU), averaged over all polygon pairs with the best match.
+This is the default matching function.
+- Precision computed for some threshold imposed on IoU.
+- Recall computed for some threshold imposed on IoU.
+- F1 score, or F-score, computed for some threshold imposed on IoU.